Eagle Lake Fishing Information

 <*)(((>< <*)(((>< ><)))(*> ><)))(*>

-Sunny, with a high near 87.
+Partly cloudy, with a low around 26.
 North wind around 5 mph.

-Sunny, with a high near 90.
-Northwest wind around 5 mph becoming calm in the morning.
+Sunny, with a high near 63.
+Northeast wind around 5 mph.

-Clear, with a low around 51.
-West wind around 5 mph.
+Mostly clear, with a low around 29.
+Northeast wind around 5 mph.

 Cows are back so watch out on the roads (especially from Spalding) during the early morning and later evening.
 Black cows don't show up well at night and eyes don't reflect headlights so be careful.
 This whole area is open range so be watchful.
 The cows don't move too fast.

 2016 was the worst year in decades for blue/green algae clouding up the water and decreasing the dissolved oxygen in the lake.
-We are now seeing a return of the blue/green algae so we will see how it goes as we head into August.
-2017 fishing season isn't doing much better but it is somewhat better fishing.
-Clarity is starting to decrease now as mid July approaches and video shows increasing green cloudy water.
-The cloud now begins around 6ft, fish disappear under the boat around 3 to 4 ft.
+We did see a return of the blue/green algae in 2017 and once we see some cooling, we will see our normal brown water return.
+2017 has been the worst year for massive numbers of tui chubs everywhere at every level.
+We can deal with that.
+Clarity is still an issue and that won't change now.
+The cloud now begins around 4ft, fish disappear under the boat around 3 to 4 ft.
 Fish have come up in the water column which tells me that in spite of very slightly cooler water at 30-35ft, the dissolved oxyen might not be there any longer.
-Fish are currently holding at 17 to 23ft deep which is higher than they were a couple weeks ago.
+Fish are currently holding at 10-12ft and 17 to 23ft deep which is higher than they were a couple weeks ago.
 It is around 72F in that part of the water column.
-Every trout we caught the last couple of days has been bleeding profusely upon arrival at the boat.
-It appears the thermocline has pretty much dissolved.
-I had only 8F difference between the surface temp and 45ft with only gradual change of 1-2F below 20ft the other day.
-So it's going to be a long season now.
-It was mid August when it got really bad in the lake last year.
-But our temps are warmer quicker this year.
-So we could see some not so good changes coming.
-Let's just hope we don't get any warmer.
+Every trout we caught the last couple of days has been bleeding profusely upon arrival at the boat but at least they have been keepers.
+Will the trout head to the cooler water that's deeper?
+Sure but they don't gnerally stay there very long if the D/O isn't just right.
+We should start seeing some cooling down now that we are in September but that will all depend on the ambient temps for now.

 We had massive schools of Tui chubs in the north basins to spawn, very visible with your naked eye.
 Hopefully this brings in a fall food supply for some trout to move up.
 We'll have to wait and see.
 We also have the southern group that stay in the south basin.
 Now that the northern spawners are back in the south basin, the entire basin is loaded with tui chub.
 And, yes, I have no problem with a little culling of the population no matter what DFW might say or think.
 Our lake is over loaded and with fewer trout to eat the current hatch, we are going to see expedential number of tui chub.
-The chubs are massive in size for their species and coming.
+Not only this year but in the future.
+Yes, I am culling when I catch 1 or 20.
+The chubs are massive in size for their species and way over populated.
+There are a billion to take the place of those culled this year.
+This massive population will surely begin to compete for the food for the trout if not kept in check.

 In spite of a fairly good water year and creeks flowing in spring, there wasn't a lot of trout in the tributaries as there normally have been.
 We are not seeing a lot of fish being caught so far this year either, but we are seeing some.
 We have been doing okay catching...finding that the color red has been our lucky color, one day the fish want a slow troll, the next day a fast troll.
 Basically it's been about finding the fish and working the hell out of the pod.
 But, there are a lot of disappointed anglers out there.
 As water temps have warmed up we are seeing a few more trout being caught.
 We'll see how long it lasts.
 A buddy calculated from the planting numbers by DFW that we are around 250,000 trout short of our normal planting allotment.
 Thanks DFW.